 Your Money Market Fund Loses Value

 Money market funds own short-term investments; some of these investments, such as commercial paper, are very short-term loans between companies.
-They are considered safe because the chance that a company will go out of business in the 30-120 days before the loan comes due is very small.
+They are considered safe because the chance that a company will go out of business in the 397 days (or less) before the loan comes due is low.

-In September of 2008, the safety of these funds came into question, as the financial health of many companies came under scrutiny.
-To ease concerns, the treasury issued a temporary guarantee to people who had deposits in money market funds.
-The institution which issues your money market fund had to pay to participate in this guarantee program.
-That program is not longer in place.
+In September 2008, the safety of these funds came into question, as the financial health of many companies came under scrutiny.
+To ease concerns, the Treasury issued a temporary guarantee to people who had deposits in money market funds.
+The institution which issued your money market fund had to pay to participate in this guarantee program.
+That program is no longer in place.

 Your Insurance Company Files Bankruptcy